georgeyord/dockerfiles/compose/reverse-proxy/README.md

  * Nginx auto-created configuration file is persistent and accessible from host in `./conf/default` (don't edit, will be deleted when new nginx Docker containers run)

 ## Commands
- * `fig up` to run proxy in the foreground
+ * `docker-compose up` to run proxy in the foreground
- * `fig up -d` to run proxy in the background
+ * `docker-compose up -d` to run proxy in the background
- * `fig run proxy env` to check the internal environment variables
+ * `docker-compose run proxy env` to check the internal environment variables